joed7/Creational-design-patterns/builder.md

 ##Builder

 Builder design pattern allows us to separate the construction of a complex object from its representation,which allows the same construction to have different representation.
 It is a good choice when the class, that is supposed to instantiated, expects more than a handful of parameters.
-One solution, in that scenario, is to multiple constructors with different combinations of parameters, for instance
+One solution, in that scenario, is to have multiple constructors with different combinations of parameters, for instance

 ```